-III.
+IV.
 Responsibilities of Relevant Employer

 - A. Under the provisions of this policy, relevant employers: - 1.
 May conduct investigations to determine disciplinary cause. - 2.
-Upon determination of disciplinary cause, the relevant employer may develop and implement, a disciplinary plan, in accordance with the most current version of MDOs adopted by the Authority. - a.
-The relevant employer shall submit that disciplinary plan, along with the relevant findings of the investigation related to disciplinary cause to the Local Emergency Medical Service Agency (LEMSA) that issued the certificate, within three (3) working days of adoption of the disciplinary plan.
+Upon determination of disciplinary cause, the relevant employer may develop and implement, a disciplinary plan, in accordance with the most current version of the Recommended Guidelines for Disciplinary Orders and Conditions of Probation adopted by the Authority. - a.
+The relevant employer shall submit that disciplinary plan, along with the relevant findings of the investigation related to disciplinary cause to the Local Emergency Medical Service Agency (LEMSA) that issued the accreditation, within three (3) working days of adoption of the disciplinary plan.
 In the case where the accreditation was issued by a non-LEMSA certifying entity, the disciplinary plan shall be submitted to the LEMSA that has jurisdiction in the county in which the headquarters of the certifying entity is located. - b.
-The employer's disciplinary plan may include a recommendation that the Medical Director consider taking action against the holder's accreditation to include denial, suspension, or revocation of accreditation, or placing an accreditation holder on probation. - 3.
-Shall notify the Medical Director that has jurisdiction in the county in which the alleged action occurred within three (3) working days after an allegation has been validated as potential for disciplinary cause. - 4.
-Shall notify the EMS Administrator or Medical Director that has jurisdiction in the county in which the alleged action occurred within three (3) working days of the occurrence of any of following: - a.
-The EMT is terminated or suspended for a disciplinary cause; or, - b.
-The EMT resigns or retires following notification of an impending investigation based upon evidence that would indicate the existence of a disciplinary cause; or, c.
-The EMT is removed from employment related duties for a disciplinary cause after the completion of the employer's investigation.
+The employer's disciplinary plan may include a recommendation that the Medical Director consider taking action against the holder's accreditation to include denial, suspension, revocation, or placing an accreditation holder on probation. - 3.
+Shall notify the Medical Director within three (3) working days after an allegation has been validated as potential for disciplinary cause. - 4.
+Shall notify the Medical Director within three (3) working days of the occurrence of any of following: - a.
+The Paramedic is terminated or suspended for a disciplinary cause; or. - b.
+The Paramedic resigns or retires following notification of an impending investigation based upon evidence that would indicate the existence of a disciplinary cause; or. - c.
+The Paramedic is removed from employment related duties for a disciplinary cause after the completion of the employer's investigation.

-IV.
-Jurisdiction of the Medical Director
+V. Jurisdiction of the Medical Director

-- A. The Medical Director who issued the accreditation, or in the case where the accreditation was issued by a non-YEMSA certifying entity, the LEMSA Medical Director that has jurisdiction in the county in which the headquarters of the certifying entity is located, shall conduct investigations to validate allegations for disciplinary cause when the accreditation holder is not an employee of a relevant employer or the relevant employer does not conduct an investigation.
-Upon determination of disciplinary cause, the Medical Director may take accreditation action as necessary against an EMT Optional Scope accreditation. - B. The Medical Director may, upon determination of disciplinary cause and according to the provisions of this policy, take accreditation action against an EMT, to deny, suspend, or revoke, or place an Optional Scope accreditation holder on probation, upon the findings by the Medical Director of the occurrence of any of the actions listed in the Health & Safety Code, Division 2.5, Chapter 7, § 1798.200 (c) and for which any of the following conditions are true: - The relevant employer, after conducting an investigation, failed to impose discipline for the conduct under investigation, or the Medical Director makes a determination that discipline imposed by the relevant employer was not in accordance with the most current version of MDOs adopted by the Authority and the conduct of the accreditation holder constitutes grounds for accreditation action. - 2.
-The Medical Director determines, following an investigation conducted in accordance with this policy, that the conduct requires accreditation action. - C. The Medical Director, after consultation with the relevant employer or without consultation when no relevant employer exists, may temporarily suspend, prior to a hearing, an EMT Option Scope accreditation upon a determination of the following: - 1.
-The accreditation holder has engaged in acts or omissions that constitute grounds for revocation of the EMT Optional Scope accreditation; and, - Permitting the accreditation holder to continue to engage in accredited activity without restriction poses an imminent threat to the public health and safety. - D. If the Medical Director takes any accreditation action, s/he shall notify the Authority of the findings of the investigation and the accreditation action taken by entering this information directly into the State Central Registry.
+- A. The Medical Director who issued the accreditation, or in the case where the accreditation was issued by a YEMSA certifying entity, the LEMSA Medical Director that has jurisdiction in the county in which the headquarters of the certifying entity is located, shall conduct investigations to validate allegations for disciplinary cause when the accreditation holder is not an employee of a relevant employer or the relevant employer does not conduct an investigation.
+Upon determination of disciplinary cause, the Medical Director may take accreditation action as necessary against a Paramedic accreditation. - B. The Medical Director may, upon determination of disciplinary cause and according to the provisions of this policy, take accreditation action against an applicant, to deny, suspend, or revoke, or place an accreditation holder on probation, upon the findings by the Medical Director of the occurrence of any of the actions listed in the Health & Safety Code, Division 2.5, Chapter 7, § 1798.200 and for which any of the following conditions are true: - 1.
+The relevant employer, after conducting an investigation, failed to impose discipline for the conduct under investigation, or the Medical Director makes a determination that discipline imposed by the relevant employer was not in accordance with the most current version of the Recommended Guidelines for Disciplinary Orders and Conditions of Probation adopted by the Authority and the conduct of the accreditation holder constitutes grounds for accreditation action.

+- 2. The Medical Director determines, following an investigation conducted in accordance with this policy, that the conduct requires accreditation action. - C. If the Medical Director takes any accreditation action, s/he shall notify the Authority of the findings of the investigation and the accreditation action taken by entering this information directly into the State Central Registry.
 Any accreditation action will be documented and maintained by YEMSA.

-V. Evaluation of Information
+VI.
+Evaluation of Information